-Your time at Paul Mitchell The School Rapid City Esthetics Program will be divided into four designations:
+Your time at Paul Mitchell The School Rapid City Esthetics Program will be divided into five designations:

 - Core Curriculum: This 280-hour time period is dedicated to exploring foundational knowledge and basic esthetics facial, hair removal, and makeup procedures.
 You will receive individual attention in practical workshops, and you will complete monthly worksheets and periodic tests throughout the course.
 This is an intense and exciting portion of your experience. - 2.
-Clinic Classroom Learning Experience: You will enter a new phase of specialty classroom mini-classes coupled with challenging practical services that will continue to build you into a confident skin care therapist. - 3.
-Classroom Experience: During this phase of your learning you will be introduced to guest speakers, prescriptive selling, motivation, self-improvement, body treatments, and emerging technologies.
-You will use your own technical and therapeutic abilities, coupled with the assistance of Learning Leaders, to provide service to guests.
-You will make discoveries and learn relationship-building skills that will ensure your success in this exciting, diverse field. - 4.
+Protégé Learning Experience: Your experience as a Protégé produces a smooth transition from the Core phase to Adaptive phase.
+Your time spent as a Protégé prepares you for the clinic classroom experience. - 3.
+Clinic Classroom Learning Experience: As you enter the clinic classroom, you will continue to buildon your hard and soft skills.
+You will broaden your practical experiences with the guidance of Learning Leaders performing esthetic services with guests.
+During this time you will be introduced to guest speakers, body treatments, and emerging technologies.
+You will make discoveries and learn relationship-building skills that will ensure your success in this exciting and diverse field. - 4.
+Adaptive Curriculum: A new phase of classroom workshops coupled with challenging practical services designed to continue building you into a confident professional. - 5.
 Creative Curriculum: You will dress, act, and work like a skin therapist professional.
-You will use your own technical and therapeutic abilities, coupled with the assistance of Paul Mitchell The School Rapid City Learning Leaders, to prepare yourself for your future beauty industry career.
+You will utilize your own technical and therapeutic abilities, coupled with the professionalism learned to prepare yourself for your future esthetics career.